Settimo Milanese

 Settimo Milanese (Milanese: Settim [ˈsɛtim]) is a comune (municipality) in the Province of Milan in the Lombardy region of Italy.
 It is about 9 km west of the city centre of Milan.

 The industrial district of Castelletto is home to Italtel and STMicroelectronics.

 Settimo Milanese borders Rho, Milan, Cornaredo, and Cusago.

 Toponymy

 It's believed that the name comes from the distance between Settimo and Milan: it is in fact located near the seventh milestone of the road from Milan to Novara.
-The epythet "Milanese" was added after the Unità d'Italia to distinguish it from other towns with the same name.
+The epithet "Milanese" was added after the unification of Italy to distinguish it from other towns with the same name.